Utah Contractor Bond

 Initially, the surety company would be obliged to pay the amount of a valid claim, after which it would more than likely attempt to recover that amount from the principal who violated terms of the bond.

-Do all contractors need to post a contractor license bond Utah?
+Do all contractors need to post a bond?

 To be absolutely sure about whether or not you as a contractor are required to purchase a Utah contractor bond, it will be necessary to verify that with the Division of Occupational and Professional Licensing within the state.
 Generally speaking however, all general building contractors, all general engineering contractors, and both residential and commercial contractors will have to be bonded according to state requirements.